Medium-Term Management Plan

 Contributing to the creation of social and cultural value Promotion of initiatives, collaborations, and cosponsoring in the fields of culture and education

-• Cosponsoring the importance of handwriting project
+• We cosponsored the importance of handwriting project for promoting the significance of writing.

 Solving environmental issues through our products and services Realization of a decarbonized society